shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   3. All degenerate bases in reference genomes were converted to the lexicographic first bases.
      E.g., N was converted to A. Therefore, consecutive A's in output might be N's in the genomes.

+Extra columns:
+  Using -v/--verbose will output more columns:
+     pre_pos,  the position of the previous seed. len_aaa,  length of consecutive A's.
+     seq,      sequence between the previous and current seed.

 Usage:
   lexicmap utils seed-pos [flags]